OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ## Update webpack.config.js

 1. Open the **webpack.config.js** file.
-1. Set the `urlDev` and `urlProd` constants to the following values (without the `https` protocol portion).
-This will cause webpack to replace `localhost:3000` with your web site domain name in the `/dest/manifest.xml` file.
+1. Set the `urlDev` and `urlProd` constants to the following values.
+(Note that the `https` protocol is not specified.)
+This will cause webpack to replace `localhost:3000` with your web site domain name in the `/dist/manifest.xml` file.

     ```javascript
     const urlDev = "localhost:3000";